ofajs/ofa-v4-docs/docs/en/docs/get-started/hello-world.md

 </html>
 ```

-After clicking the button, the text "Hello World" will be displayed in bold.
+When you click the button, the bold "Hello World" text will be displayed.

 Now, let's explain the basic concepts in detail.

-## Selector
+## Selectors

 After importing `ofa.js`, the `$` symbol will be registered in the global scope.
-Use `$('xxx')` to select the **first** element that meets the conditions, where `xxx` is a standard [CSS Selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors) content.
-You can click the link to view specific selector contents.
+Use `$('xxx')` to select the **first** element that matches the specified condition, where `xxx` is a standard [CSS Selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors).
+You can click on the link to view the specific selector syntax.

-Here is an example:
+Following is an example:

 ```html
 <p>I am P tag</p>